cbethany/ABE516FinalProject/index.md

 <img src="./assets/images/regression.png" alt="regression">

 Interestingly, it looks like we should avoid downforces beyond 750N.
 You can see the standard deviation improves toward the top end, but that is likely in the overcompaction zone which will decrease closing performance and yield.
+Let's consider what the best pressure might be for this field and force value.

 ```python
 sns.scatterplot(x=Total_df_filtered['CW_01_Position_deg'], y=Total_df_filtered['CW_Sec1_Pressure_psi'])